-The Nephrology Department at Children’s Health℠ is the largest pediatric nephrology clinic in North Texas.
+The Nephrology Department at Children’s Health℠ is the largest pediatric nephrology program in North Texas.
 It's also one of the biggest in the United States.
 Our nephrology department has also been ranked among the top pediatric hospitals by U.S. News & World Report for several years, and we provide comprehensive kidney care while working closely with your community physician.

 We emphasize comprehensive care that addresses all aspects of your child's growth and well-being.
 A full team of experts from clinical nutrition, social work and nursing to pastoral care, child life, psychology and financial counseling are on hand to answer your questions.